Review of Xeroom vs WooCommerce Xero Link

 - WooCommerce’s Focus – They are not accountants and are focused on making their main plugin better against their direct e-commerce competitors such as Magneto and Cubecart.
 Their extension has been developed by external programmers.
 As a result their offering has and will continue to be minimalist plus their upgrades, knowledge and support will reflect this.
 Look at the frequency of updates and lack of a dedicated support bulletin board.

-- No cost-effective packages of related WooCommerce-Xero services to speed your implementation.
+- No installation services to speed your implementation.

-It does however offer a multi-currency option and it is slightly cheaper at $79/year compared to $97 for Xeroom.
-However $20 is nothing if you work out the total costs of the man-hours needed to implement a WooCommerce – Xero integration and set that against the substantially greater functionality and cost-savings that Xeroom will give you.
+It is cheaper at $79/year compared to $197/year for Xeroom but after paying a 60% cut to WooCommerce and covering support costs it leaves them with little revenue to develop and extend the functionality which we believe is important as we get a regular flow of requests for enhancements.
+However, $100 is nothing if you work out the total costs of the man-hours needed to implement a WooCommerce – Xero integration and set that against the substantially greater functionality and cost-savings that Xeroom will give you.
+It is the typical cost of half-an-hour of an accountants time!

 Other Competitor Offerings?

 I have come across a number of general data migration (ETL) tools that claim to be suitable for use with WooCommerce and Xero.
-I have no experience of using them but they appear to me to be quite superficial and not deal with any of the real practical issues of the necessary dataflows between the two applications.
-They seem to be incredibly expensive with high ongoing monthly fees and/or transaction limitations.
-Most of them seem to just dump a flat copy of orders into Xero on a timed schedule without much, if any consideration, for the knock-on accounting implications.
-Their invoice creation triggers tend to be limited and not work in real-time ie when an order is placed by a customer.
+They all require an additional platform to learn and manage the data plus they tend to have high onboarding costs, expensive monthly fees or transaction limitations especially for inventory synch.
+I have tried OneSAAS which is reasonable but the operation is clunky and limited.
+They do not appear to deal with any of the real practical issues of the necessary dataflows between the two applications.
+Most of them seem to just dump a flat copy of orders into Xero on a daily schedule without much, if any consideration, for the knock-on accounting implications or Xero processes.
+Their invoice creation triggers tend to be limited and work on a batch schedule rather than in real-time, ie when an order is placed by a customer inventory should be checked and updated in real-time.
 They also have very limited options, flexibility and little sign of enhancements being released.
-Only Xeroom can properly future-proof your e-commerce setup!
+Only Xeroom can truly future-proof your ecommerce setup!